 Read Andy's Story to meet one of our bereavement volunteers.

 Our remembrance evenings provide an opportunity for those who have recently lost a loved one in the hospice's care to come together and remember them.

 During the service the names of those who have recently died will be read out and there will be time to reflect and remember loved ones and listen to readings and music.

 The service is non-religious and lasts for about half an hour followed by a few prayers at the end for those who wish to take part in this.

-Following the main service there will be an opportunity for people to stay for a while for refreshments and to light their own candles in memory of a loved one or write a message on our memory tree if they wish to.
+Following the main service is an opportunity for people to stay for a while for refreshments and to light their own candles in memory of a loved one or write a message on our memory tree if they wish to.

 The service can prove very beneficial, and can help people feel less alone in their grief.
 Many people tell us that they find it beneficial to come to the hospice.